hpc/charliecloud/doc/ch-image_desc.rst

     For :code:`RUN` instructions only, bind-mount :code:`SRC` at guest :code:`DST`.
 The default destination if not specified is to use the same path as the host; i.e., the default is equivalent to :code:`--bind=SRC:SRC`.
-If :code:`DST` does not exist, it will be created as an empty directory, though images do have ten directories :code:`/mnt/[0-9]` already available as mount points.
+If :code:`DST` does not exist, try to create it as an empty directory, though images do have ten directories :code:`/mnt/[0-9]` already available as mount points.
 Can be repeated.

-    **Warning:** See documentation for :code:`ch-run --bind` for important caveats and gotchas.
+    **Note:** See documentation for :code:`ch-run --bind` for important caveats and gotchas.

     **Note:** Other instructions that modify the image filesystem, e.g.